KDE/libkscreen/backends/wayland/README.txt

 o why org_kde_kwin_screen_management *screen_management()?
-Aren't the cast operators sufficient? o misses the release and destroy methods o why do the signals not carry the DisabledOutput?
-* why allow the setters in DisabledOutput?
+Aren't the cast operators sufficient? o misses the release and destroy methods o why do the signals not carry the DisabledOutput? o why allow the setters in DisabledOutput?
 Why should a user of DisabledOutput be allowed to change them?
 If one wants to allow setting the values, it's missing changed signals o why is the ctor of DisabledOutput public?
 Why would one want to construct it?
 I would friend it with KWinScreenManagement

-* then in the signal carry a pointer to a created object of the Output wrapper and on disappeared as well, that might make it easier for a user to track the list of outputs
+o then in the signal carry a pointer to a created object of the Output wrapper and on disappeared as well, that might make it easier for a user to track the list of outputs

 o merge in registry changes from master o on client side I suggest to add a small wrapper for the Output information and